 How much do you charge?

-This fee covers a full 60 minutes, as it includes 10 additional minutes of preparation and note-taking time.
+This fee covers a full 60 minutes, as it includes additional time for preparation and note-taking.
 Our therapists spend a considerable amount of time above and beyond this pursuing continuing education, attending professional conferences and trainings, and researching clients’ conditions and how to better treat them.

-We accept , Tricare, Aetna, Cigna, and Blue Cross Blue Shield (including, but not limited to Anthem).
-However, Dr. Young is not in-network with Aetna or Anthem’s HMO (Healthkeepers).
-In most cases, you will only be expected to cover a copay, the amount of which is dependent on your plan.
-For other insurance companies, we would be considered out-of-network providers, and you should check your out-of-network benefits to find out how much of our fee might be covered.
-Companies such as United often have very good out-of-network benefits so we highly recommend checking.
+If our therapists are not considered in-network with your insurance company, we recommend checking your out-of-network benefits to find out how much of our fee might be covered.
+Companies such as United and Cigna often have very good out-of-network benefits so we highly recommend checking.
 We do not accept Medicare or Medicaid, and they will not reimburse you for any portion of the fee.
 Anthem Healthkeepers Plus is a Medicaid plan, so we cannot accept it.

 Is teletherapy or online therapy covered by insurance?

 Teletherapy is sometimes covered by insurance.
 You should call your insurance company to find out whether teletherapy is covered by your plan.
 If they ask for a “Place of Service” code, that code is “02.”